 - We eat mindful food, primarily organic, including grains, vegetables and fruit leaving space in the stomach for the food to convert to energy.

-- We develop wise intention/aspiration/acts of kindness/creativity.
+- We develop wise intention/aspiration/wise approaches, creativity.
 We find enjoyment in healthy initiatives of engagement in co-operation.

-- We explore mindfulness, meditation and reflection, times of stillness and silence, to be receptive to deep realisations.
+- We explore consciousness, mindfulness, meditation and reflection, times of stillness and silence for receptive to deep realisations.

 The Buddha on the Four Nutriments

 The Buddha warns of the hunger of experience for any of these four nutriments.
 His tone emphasis the danger of indulgence in the four.
 He endorses liberation from indulgence in any of the four.